machinedeck/Christmas-2025-Project/README.md

 Once all the cases have been performed, the LEDs just turn off.
 Pressing the button reinitiates the cases.

 ## Codes
 Before uploading the codes into the microcontrollers, make sure to install the **Arduino IDE**.
-Set the board to `Arduino UNO` nad make sure that there is a port connection.
+Set the board to `Arduino UNO` (can be downloaded [here](https://www.arduino.cc/en/software/)) and make sure that there is a port connection.
 Once initialized, the following codes must be uploaded to two separate Arduino development boards:
 - **Screen:** `screen.ino`
 - **Lights:** `lights.ino`

 For `screen.ino`, I had to manually design the array for the `MERRY XMAS!` message in Excel, then convert them into a `.CSV` file to copy the array into Arduino code.
 All these information can be found in the following files: `screen_data.txt`, `screen_data.csv`, and `screen_data.xlsx`.
 Moreover, upon researching, it could be impossible to, say, individually control an array element of the matrix at a time.
 This is where I struggled the most because I initialized the matrix to a some array of 0's and 1's, but I ended up having one column all turned _ON_ when only a few has to be such.
 For this, **I had to resort to ChatGPT to seek help**. **I am highlighting this point to go back and understand this matter later on**, I just needed to finish it before Christmas.

+For `lights.ino`, I was mostly inspired by the lighting mechanism of the Christmas lights displayed outside my neighbor's house.
+That's where I got the idea of changing configurations, but allows the user to change it at will with a switch.

+For both codes, I used switches to control their initialization, termination and configurations by utilizing the `attachInterrupt`.
+This interrupt function is initialized in the setup.

 ## Disclaimer
 I used ChatGPT mainly to debug my codes and/or seek help regarding their functionalities.